As a Nottingham Trent University (NTU) student, you’ll have unlimited access to the libraries at all of our campuses.

 - Library OneSearch, which allows you to search our huge collections, and renew your loans.

-Before you get started, we recommend visiting the NTU Library website, and our library facilities pages.
-Here, you’ll find everything you need to know – from opening hours, staffing and facilities, to the tailored support provisions we can offer you.
+Before you get started, we recommend visiting the NTU Library website, where you'll find everything you need to know – from opening hours, staffing and facilities, to the tailored support provisions we can offer you.

 Borrowing from the libraries